 The Golden Pothos comes in the shape of a fast-growing vine that will create a waterfall of green when displayed in a hanging basket.
-Having such a plant in your office or home is a good way to promote a relaxing ambience.
+Having such a plant in your office or home is a good way to promote a relaxing ambiance.

 6. Red-edged Dracaena brightens and purifies the home

-It has the ability to rid the air of chemicals including xylene, trichloroethylene and formaldehyde – all of which can find their way into the home through the use of varnishes, lacquers and gasoline.
+It has the ability to rid the air of chemicals including xylene, trichloroethylene, and formaldehyde – all of which can find their way into the home through the use of varnishes, lacquers, and gasoline.
 These harmful chemicals can cause heightened stress levels, a lack of concentration and increased anxiety.

 7. Gerbera daisy helps to remove toxins from the air

-This picture-perfect, brightly coloured, flowering plant is an extremely effective air purifier.
+This picture-perfect, brightly colored, flowering plant is an extremely effective air purifier.
 It’s renowned for being able to remove Trichloroethylene from the home – this is a chemical that you may (unbeknown to yourself) bring home with your dry cleaning.
 It can also remove benzene from the air – a chemical associated with inks.
-Add one to your office, laundry room or bedroom to promote a calming ambience and restful night’s sleep.
+Add one to your office, laundry room or bedroom to promote a calming ambiance and restful night’s sleep.

 8. Snake Plant prevents headaches

 Native to West Africa, the Snake Plant belongs to the Asparagaceae family.
 If you suffer from eye irritation, headaches or breathing problems, this is a great plant to install in your home.
 It also improves energy levels.
-NASA were amongst the first to discover the benefits offered by the snake plant.
+NASA was amongst the first to discover the benefits offered by the snake plant.